HOW DOES it work ?

 Establishing a Sheriff’s Office

-Under the Sheriff’s Act (Queensland) 2026, a Local Government Area may apply to the Minister for Justice to establish a Sheriff’s Office.
-Applications must show a demonstrated need — such as unresolved civil matters, limited local policing capacity, or regional remoteness — and include an operational integration plan outlining how the Office will connect to Queensland Police Service systems and protocols.
+Under the Sheriff’s Act (Queensland), a Local Government Area may apply to the Minister for Justice to establish a Sheriff’s Office.
+Applications must show a demonstrated need (such as unresolved civil matters, limited local policing capacity, or regional remoteness) and include an integration plan outlining how the Office will work with & connect to Queensland Police Service systems and protocols.

-Councils must also provide a financial contribution.
+Councils that determine they also provide a financial contribution.
 In cases of financial hardship, the State may fund up to the full operational benchmark.
 Before any application is considered, councils must conduct community consultation and show that residents support the establishment of a Sheriff’s Office.

 Once approved, each Office operates within a standard framework set by the State, with staffing and funding scaled to local population, geography, and service demands.